JaredIng87/ReadMe_generator/README.md

   ## Installation

-  none
+  must install inquirer npm package

   ## Usage

-  open the terminal and run npm install.
-Then run node index.js. then answer all questions in terminal
+  first run npm instal from your terminal. then run node index.js. then answer all questions in terminal

   ## Contributing